BarbuAndy/Sistem-informatic-distribuit-pentru-gestionarea-activitatii-unei-biblioteci/README.md

 V1.5.2
 -when adding a new book, the list of authors automatically pops-up for easier author select  ----to be added to all fields

+V1.5.3
+-list of books automatically pops-up when deleting books -list of books and list of authors pops-up when title/author name is entered